WWTLD: What Would Ted Lasso Do?

 [email protected] Report: Employee Engagement & Compensation Study

 Read the full report to learn the detailed findings of the study, including:

-- What’s the biggest factor in employee retention (Hint: It isn’t money)
+- The biggest factor in employee engagement and retention

 - The impact of The Great Resignation on franchising

 - Pay hikes in a tight labor market